15 Kombucha Benefits (plus How to Make It & Recipes)

-Kombucha is made of sweetened black tea that has been fermented with natural yeast and bacteria.
-Its preparation is actually similar to that of homemade yogurt and kefir, but with black tea used instead of milk.
+Kombucha is fizzy drink made from sweetened black tea that has been fermented with natural yeast and bacteria.
+Its preparation is actually similar to that of homemade yogurt and kefir, but with black tea instead of milk.

 Black tea and white sugar are the most common ingredients used to make kombucha, but you can also add other herbs and additional ingredients to vary its flavor.
 Other commonly used ingredients in kombucha are green tea, hibiscus tea, mate tea, fruit juice and ginger, to give it a more pleasant flavor.